It’s about existential reasons – not pain.

 In the State of Oregon people are allowed to access assisted suicide by receiving lethal drugs from a doctor if they are diagnosed with a terminal illness that will lead to death within six months.

 However, during 2017 people took the drugs up to 20 months (603 days) after receiving them, with a record of three years and nine months (1009 days) in previous years.

-According to the Oregon Health Authority, 7.6% of people who received lethal drugs had conditions that are usually considered chronic rather than terminal conditions , including diabetes, hepatitis, “benign and uncertain neoplasms” and HIV/AIDS which is no longer a terminal illness.
+According to the Oregon Health Authority, 7.6% of people who received lethal drugs in 2017 had conditions that are usually considered chronic rather than terminal conditions , including diabetes, hepatitis, “benign and uncertain neoplasms” and HIV/AIDS which is no longer a terminal illness.
 The 2018 report mentions that “arthritis, arteritis, sclerosis, stenosis, kidney failure, and musculoskeletal systems disorders” would also be eligible.